Honor and Integrity System Professional Development

 Module 1 Questions-Being an Honor Council Write the answers to these questions on a piece of paper, then check this link to see how close you come to the answer.

 - What are the three components of the K-State Honor & Integrity System?

 - Who staffs the Honor & Integrity System office?

 - The Honor & Integrity System Honor Council is made up of 54 members.
 How do faculty and undergraduate students become members?
 Graduate students?

 - In order to provide diversity on the Honor Council, two campus administrators each appoint three members of the campus community at large.
 Who are the two administrators?

 - Name two responsibilities shared by Honor Council members.

 - State the Honor Pledge in its entirety.

-- KSU is an institutional member of what national organization helping educational communities promote integrity in academe?
+- K-State is an institutional member of what national organization helping educational communities promote integrity in academe?